jexp/batch-import/readme.md

-# Neo4j flat file and callback Batch Importer
+# Neo4j flat file and callback Batch Importer, with maven repo!

 This software is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html) for now.
 You can ask [Neo Technology](http://neotechnology.com) about a different licensing agreement.